 - Nostalgic toys, decorative tea light holders, amber jewellery, scented woods and similar

-- Sausages and other fried delights (even fish and chips on my visit), plus, of course, Weihnachtspunsch
+- Sausages and other fried delights (even fish and chips on my visit, a dish I feel certain never graced a Habsburg plate), plus, of course, Weihnachtspunsch

 Opening times 2020

-In 2020, the market opens from November 15th to January 6th:
+In 2020, the Christmas market opens from November 13th to December 26th: